-The Start of Conversion (SOC) signal is used to start an ADC conversion.
+The SoC signal is used to start an ADC conversion.
 A digital clock or UDB output can be used to drive this input.
-In applications where the sampling period must be longer than the conversion time this signal can be used.
-Also in systems where the ADC needs to be synchronized to other hardware, the SOC input is used.
+It can be used when the sampling period must be longer than the ADC conversion time or when the ADC must be synchronized to other hardware.
 This signal is optional and does not need to be connected if ADC is running in a continuous mode.